mattdavis0351/mongodb-labs/exercises/05_python-mongo-webservice.md

 :bulb: Go ahead an build the rest of the **CRUD** operations into this api to see what you can come up with!

+:arrow_right: We have purposely left out functions to update and delete records.
+You should challenge yourself to take what you know and build those functions on your own!